-- Injury and trauma can occur if a baby is massaged too vigorously or with strong pressure, so massage gently, especially with your little preemie.
+- If a baby is massaged too vigorously or with strong pressure, they can be hurt or traumatized.
+Massage gently, especially with your little preemie.

 - Use a safe, non-toxic oil or lotion that does not trigger a skin reaction in your baby, like BEB Organic Nourishing Oil.